Documentation Index

 | Write with guardrails | If you need a write scope, explain why, show the minimum permission needed, and stop until I approve. | Keep the scope request minimal and explicit |

-Prompts by client Alpha
+Prompts by client

 Claude Code